Overview of 2017 commencement Ceremonies

-The NSU August HPD commencement for candidates from the College of Dental Medicine, College of Medical Sciences, and College of Osteopathic Medicine is scheduled for Friday, May 19, 2017 at 9:30 a.m.
-The commencement ceremony for the College of Optometry, College of Pharmacy, and College of Health Care Sciences (except the Physical Therapy programs) and College of Nursing is scheduled for Friday, August 19, 2016 at 2:00 p.m. at the Don Taft University Center (UC) on the NSU main campus in Fort Lauderdale.
+The NSU May HPD commencement for candidates from the College of Dental Medicine, College of Medical Sciences, and College of Osteopathic Medicine is scheduled for Friday, May 19, 2017 at 9:30 a.m.
+The commencement ceremony for the College of Optometry, College of Pharmacy, and College of Health Care Sciences' Physical Therapy and Speech-Language Pathology programs is scheduled for Friday, May 19, 2017 at 2:30 p.m.
+All ceremonies take place in the Don Taft University Center on the NSU main campus in Fort Lauderdale.

-Candidates will be required to be on site and meet in the second-floor RecPlex one hour prior to the ceremony in order to line up for the processional.
+Graduates will be required to be on site and meet in the second-floor RecPlex one hour prior to their ceremony in order to line up for the processional.
 Guests will also be allowed to enter the arena one hour prior to the ceremony start time.
-There is no child care available and no children will be allowed on the arena floor with the candidates.

-August candidates will receive their email notification in late June with instructions on how to RSVP, order commencement regalia, make reservations to the awards dinner, and family hooding procedures.
+August candidates will receive their email notification in late June with instructions on how to RSVP, how to order commencement regalia, make reservations to the awards dinner, and family hooding procedures.
 August candidates must not attempt to RSVP for commencement activities until they are instructed to do so with their June invitation as all files will be purged between the May and August ceremonies.

 Additional information regarding commencement can be found at www.nova.edu/commencement.